amikael/HELFI/README.md

 * [The Leningrad Codex Hebrew Bible (the Tanach) with the OSHB lemmas and morphology](https://github.com/amikael/HELFI/Hebrew) in a column-oriented file format containing token numbers for cross-lingual alignment
 * [Supplementary material](https://github.com/amikael/HELFI/Supplements)

 This corpus is under three licenses that cover its copyrighted parts.
-You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You must give appropriate credit, provide links to the licenses, and indicate if changes were made.
 The easiest way to mention these is by citing the HELFI corpus paper (Yli-Jyrä et al. 2020), see below.

 ## How To Cite or Attribute the Corpus

-The HELFI corpus and the license information of its components can be cited through this reference:
+The HELFI corpus and the license information of its third-party components can be cited through this reference:

 > Anssi Yli-Jyrä, Josi Purhonen, Matti Liljeqvist, Arto Antturi, Pekka Nieminen, Kari M. Räntilä, Valtter Luoto, authors.
 (2020).
 HELFI: a Hebrew-Greek-Finnish Parallel Bible Corpus with Cross-Lingual Morpheme Alignment  _Proceedings of the Twelfth International Conference on Language Resources and Evaluation (LREC 2020)_, Marseille, France, 11-16 May 2020.
 European Language Resources Association (ELRA).